HealthResearchAuthority/rsp-iras-qa/README.md

 &nbsp;

 Once all the above checks have passed, or have been satisfied,
-then Complete button will become available and you may complete the merge
+then Rebase and Merge button will become available and you may complete the merge

 <img src="src/resources/images/prComplete.png" alt="pr complete">
 &nbsp;